Col des Champs: Details of the climb

-Starting from Saint-Martin-d'Entraunes, the climb is 16.5 km gaining 1055 m, resulting in an average of 6.4%.
-The state of the pavement is generally good on this side.
-No signposts for cyclists are placed on this side.
-However, every kilometre a sign indicates the altitude, as well as the distance to the summit (uphill) or the next villages (uphill and downhill).
+Starting from Saint-Martin-d'Entraunes, the climb is 16.5 km gaining 1055 m, resulting in an average gradient of 6.4%.
+The state of the pavement is generally good along this route, there are no designated signposts for cyclists on this side.
+However, at intervals of every kilometre, signs are placed indicating, as well as the distance to the summit (uphill) or the next villages (uphill and downhill).